-Standard Support includes unlimited e-mail support for supported product versions and operating system platforms, with a guaranteed response on the next business day.
-Customers are entitled to free updates for the current release and are notified whenever a new release has been published.
-Standard support also entitles the customer to all online support resources such as the knowledge base, technical reference documentation and support forums.
+Standard Support includes unlimited e-mail support, and you should typically receive a response by the next business day.
+Licensed developers are entitled to free updates for the current release and are notified whenever a new release has been published.
+Standard support also includes access to all online support resources such as the knowledge base and technical reference documentation.

 For customers who require additional support, Priority Support offers a guaranteed, priority response to technical support issues on the same business day.
 Corrections which require a source code change and/or documentation change to resolve a problem will be made available as a hotfix at no additional charge, and whenever there is a new product update or hotfix, customers will be automatically notified by e-mail.